 The Australian government is beginning their crack down on late payments and it seems at the top of their list are the biggest players of the building industry.

-In an interview with the Australian Financial Review, Australian small business ombudsman Kate Carnell said that CIMIC and other construction companies that do not pay their sub-contractors and suppliers within 30 days should be put “on notice” that they will no longer win any state or federal government contracts.
+In an interview with the Australian Financial Review, Australian small business ombudsman Kate Carnell urged contractors to pay on time; otherwise, they will be put on notice.
+The Ombudsman said CIMIC and other construction companies that do not pay their sub-contractors and suppliers within 30 days should be put “on notice” that they will no longer win any state or federal government contracts.

 “The government shouldn’t give contracts to companies that aren’t behaving in what I believe is an ethical manner, and paying small businesses slowly isn’t in my view ethical,” Ms. Carnell added.

 This move comes after it was revealed by the Financial Review that UGL, CIMIC’s rail services subsidiary is planning to extend the payment period to 65 days starting in mid-October.